logzio/logzio-pubsub/README.md

 1. A Google Cloud Platform project.
 2. Topics and subscribers to your project, created on Cloud Pub/Sub.
 3. A Sink to export your logs, created on Stackdriver.
-4. A Pub/Sub data YAML file.
+4. A Pub/Sub input YAML file.

 To complete these stages please follow the pre-setup. // link to pre-setup section <br/>
 If you already have those go to logzio-pubsub setup. // link to setup section